1954 Facts, Fun Trivia and History

-The CIA was involved with financing and re-writing the animated film version of Animal Farm.
+The CIA financed and re-wrote the animated film version of Animal Farm.

-The city of Bombay, India had such a bad rat problem that they began accepting dead rats in place of taxes.
+Bombay, India, had such a bad rat problem that they began accepting dead rats instead of taxes.
 This led to the mass breeding and killing of rats to use them for payment.

 Actor Paul Newman took an ad out in Variety Magazine apologizing for his performance in The Silver Chalice.

-Godzilla is the world’s longest continuously running movie franchise, having been in on-going production since 1954.
+Godzilla is the world’s longest continuously-running movie franchise, in on-going production since 1954.

 The Fast and the Furious movie series is “loosely” based on an original film from 1954 – “The Fast and the Furious”

-Late 1954, and early 1955 is when Edgar Hetteen and David Johnson started making and selling their Polaris snowmobiles.
+In late 1954 and early 1955, Edgar Hetteen and David Johnson started making and selling their Polaris snowmobiles.

 April 11, 1954, was the most boring day in history, according to a computer program tracking news.
 The most noteworthy events of that day included a general election in Belgium and the birth of a Turkish academic.

-NBC-TV (the network) the studios of New York affiliate WPIX with a young Marjorie Hellen as its ‘human test pattern’ in regard to color tones.
-She sat for hours on a stool in front of color cameras, while engineers adjusted the tints and the lighting, and worked with costumes in different tints.
+NBC-TV (the network), the studios of New York affiliate WPIX, with a young Marjorie Hellen as its ‘human test pattern’ regarding color tones.
+She sat for hours on a stool in front of color cameras while engineers adjusted the tints and the lighting and worked with costumes in different tints.
 Marjorie changed her name to Leslie Parrish in 1959.

-Ann Hodges is the only verified person in history that was hit by a meteorite and survived.
+Ann Hodges is the only verified person in history who was hit by a meteorite and survived.
 The Sylacauga meteorite fell on November 30, 1954.